 Video: Wendelle Stevens Opinion on The Meier Case

-Wendelle convinced himself that ‘The Meier Case’ is authentic because he researched it and visited Eduard in Switzerland.
+Wendelle convinced himself that ‘The Meier Case’ is authentic because he researched it and visited Eduard in Switzerland, up to 13 times.[citation needed

 Unable to possess any of this information for himself, Stevens began his own research and collection effort, eventually amassing the largest private collection of UFO photographs in the world.
 He began to publish reports on the events and wrote many illustrated articles for many UFO publications.